'She's got a very good chance' - Billy Loughnane hoping first US trip will result in a breakthrough top-level winner

 The worry for Candala is the draw.
 While Loughnane can work from the middle on Soprano from stall five, the French raider goes from ten of ten and Routh added: “With a better draw we’d be fairly confident of a place but from the wide outside, things will need to fall into place.”

 Mawj was the first horse trained outside the US to win the 1m1f contest for 12 years when scoring last year, with trainer Chad Brown being the dominant force in the race in recent seasons.
-Brown is seeking a sixth victory in the race and saddles two runners this year – Oversubscribed and Grayosh, a Grade 2 winner at Saratoga on her most recent outing when running down She Feels Pretty in the final stages.
+Brown is aiming for a sixth victory in the race and saddles two runners this year – Oversubscribed and Grayosh, a Grade 2 winner at Saratoga on her most recent outing when running down She Feels Pretty in the final stages.

 She Feel Pretty’s connections have opted for blinkers to try to turn around the form, with David Carroll, assistant to trainer Cherie DeVaux, saying: “We just feel like she has been waiting on horses.
 We like what we have seen from her in the morning with blinkers and hopefully it will translate to the afternoon.”